maxboeck/mxb/src/posts/webclerks-conference/2019-11-28-webclerks-conference.md

 <figure class="extend">
     <img src="{{ 'webclerks-team.jpg' | media(page) }}" alt="The webclerks team on stage in front of a screen">
-    <figcaption>Photo by Sergey Poliakov (Twitter)</figcaption>
+    <figcaption>Photo by Sergey Poliakov <a href="https://twitter.com/sergeypoliakov/status/1199253984579670018">(Twitter)</a></figcaption>
 </figure>

-I had been to quite a few web development conferences as an attendee, and lately even as a speaker.
+I have been to quite a few web development conferences as an attendee, and lately even as a speaker.
 But the organization of such events always eluded me.
 I of course noticed when an event was particularly well put together, but I always assumed that the people running the show had a large team, lots of experience and were just very talented organizers.

 That's why it felt so weird to suddenly find myself in that group.
 Clearly we're just a bunch of people who thought it would be cool to invite some of our heroes and heroines to Vienna, with little prior experience in creating an event at that scale.